plone/training/theming/ttw-advanced_2.rst

        This is a generic theme, it does not provide the Plone/Diazo specific :file:`rules.xml` or :file:`manifest.cfg` file.
 When you upload the zip file the theming tool generates a :file:`rules.xml`.
-       In the next steps you will add additional files including a :file:`manifest.cfg`.
+       In the next steps you will add additional files including a :file:`manifest.cfg` (perhaps in the future the manifest.cfg will also be generated for you).

        .. image:: ../theming/_static/theming-uploadzipfile.png